2023 Most Popular Allied Health Professions Master's Degree Schools in New York

 Check out the allied health master's degree programs at these schools if you want to attend one of the most popular in New York.

-Our 2023 rankings named Touro College the most popular school in New York for allied health professions students working on their master’s degree.
-Located in the city of New York, Touro is a private not-for-profit college with a fairly large student population.
+Our analysis found Touro College to be the most popular school for allied health professions students who want to pursue a master’s degree in New York.
+Located in the city of New York, Touro is a private not-for-profit college with a large student population.

 Women make up 66% of the allied health majors at the school.

-Read full report on Allied Health Professions at Touro College
+Full Allied Health Professions at Touro College Report

 Women make up 70% of the allied health majors at the school.